jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 I was very confused by the requirement to provide implementations for `first()` and `next()`.
 In hindsight, these are two common methods for Iterator implementations.

 ## Token
 The `Scanner` interface references `Token`.
 I debated whether to return `Token` or `String`.
 I decided upon `Token`.
-It’s a [Value Object](https://en.wikipedia.org/wiki/Value_object) which allows for more context and additional token related methods, which will emerge as I work on the `Parser` implementation.
+It’s a [Value Object](https://en.wikipedia.org/wiki/Value_object) which allows for more context and additional token related methods, whose need will emerge as I work on the `Parser` implementation.
 I’ll add them when needed.
 ```java
 class Token {
     private final String tokenValue;